-Funding Structure and Process“No Wrong Door”
+Funding Structure and Process

 Nonprofit and community groups are encouraged to reach out to any of the representatives from each of the participating funders by email or by telephone.
 Representatives from participating funders communicate with each other and make any information and document available to the rest of the representatives.
-Funders will also coordinate their efforts when communicating and/or requesting information from community groups to lessen the burden on answering to different people on similar issues.
+Funders will also coordinate their efforts when communicating and/or requesting information from community groups to lessen the burden of answering to different people on similar issues.

-Shared Application & Reporting
+Shared Application and Reporting

 The collaborative does not have established funding cycles or a formal RFP (Request for Proposals) process.
 The intent is to offer a nimble and responsive way that reduces the wait time for grantees.
 The collaborative member who receives the application makes it available to other members for joint review and discussion.
 If additional clarifying questions arise, a member of the collaborative contacts the applicant to secure the answers.
 The members may choose to fund an application using various methods: a pooled fund, a combination of pooled and aligned funds, or aligned funds only.
 An applicant may receive one grant check if funding is provided through a pooled fund, or separate checks and letters of award if multiple funders are supporting the project.
 If a project is supported by multiple funders, the applicant may submit only one report as directed by the collaborative.